Nvidia announces $499 RTX 3070 that outpaces the $1,200 RTX 2080 Ti

 That's a touch less than the RTX 2080 Ti, which comes with 11GB of GDDR6 memory.
 However, according to Nvidia, that won't hamper its performance.
 The chipmaker reports performance somewhere in the ballpark of the RTX 2080 Ti, and significantly faster than the RTX 2080 and RTX 2080 Super.

-You can check out the full RTX 3070 design below, complete with new 12-pin power connector.
+You can check out the full RTX 3070 design above, complete with new 12-pin power connector.

 |Graphics Card Name